 Foothills Brewing (Winston Salem)

 Foothills brew cart is always a popular stall at North Carolina’s Beer Festivals.
 The unique art employed on their beers is surpassed only by the flavor for a memorable tasting experience.
-With two friendly downtown Winston-Salem locations, the brewery is worth spending an afternoon enjoying.
+With two friendly downtown Winston-Salem locations, the brewery is worth enjoying an afternoon.

 Foothills has quietly released an extensive offering of full-time craft beers into grocery stores throughout the state, each one receiving a better response than the last.
 If you want to head to a brewery where you can close your eyes, order any random beer on the menu, and enjoy a refreshing taste, this could be the joint for you.